tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 You are now connected to the remote peer with Yggdrasil.
 If you see`[INACTIVE]`, then you need to check your code for typos, make sure there are "" around the whole entire string.

 # Grafana
 **NOTE**  Older verison used for i386 deployment due to lack of support for officialy binaries

 [Grafana](https://grafana.com/) is a dashboard used to display Prometheus collected data.
 Once installed you can visit `http://<yournodeip>:3000`.
 Default login is `admin`/`admin`.
 You can skip the welcome screen/wizard by clicking on the Grafana logo at the top left corner.

-## Known install bugs
+### Known install bugs

 At times Grafana will not start up properly during install and the dashboards will not install.
-To install them manually run the following commands from the `prototype-cjdns/pi/scripts/grafana` folder
+To install them manually run the following commands from the `prototype-cjdns-pi/scripts/grafana` folder

 ```
 BASE_DIR=`pwd`
 curl --user admin:admin -X POST -H 'Content-Type: application/json' --data-binary "@$BASE_DIR/datasource.json" http://localhost:3000/api/datasources
 curl --user admin:admin -X POST -H 'Content-Type: application/json' --data-binary "@$BASE_DIR/dashboard.json" http://localhost:3000/api/dashboards/db
 ```

+## SSB pub peering

+Beyond connecting over with mesh peers, or peers on the LAN, you will need to connect to a "pub" to get your Scuttlebutt feed across the internet.
+You can find a list of public pubs [here](https://github.com/ssbc/ssb-server/wiki/Pub-Servers).